Somerset beat Hants to reach T20 final

 |Scorecard

-Somerset rallied superbly at Edgbaston to beat Hampshire by two wickets and reach a first T20 final in 10 years.
+Somerset rallied superbly at Edgbaston to beat Hampshire by two wickets and make their first T20 final in 10 years.

 The 2005 winners looked set for defeat, chasing Hampshire's 150 all out, when they slumped to 79-6 in the 14th over.

-But skipper Tom Abell (50), Ben Green (35 off 18 balls), Craig Overton and Josh Davey turned it round.
+But skipper Tom Abell (50), Ben Green (35 off 18 balls), Craig Overton and Josh Davey amazingly turned it round.

 They got home on 153-8 with two balls to spare to reach their fifth final - and first since losing to Leicestershire in Cardiff in 2011.